miraculix-wow/DelvePlus-Timer/README.md

-Just /delve config and you see the options available.
+Just `/delve` config and you see the options available.

-/delve start starts a 10 second timer for preparing and then the DelvePlus Timer begins the official Time.
+`/delve start` starts a 10 second timer for preparing and then the DelvePlus Timer begins the official Time.

-/delve stop stopps the current Timer.
+`/delve stop` stopps the current Timer.
 On v1.0 you have to stop it manually for your Time.
 This will be improved in further Releases.

-***Finished Releases:***
+**Finished Releases:**

 1.0.1 - UI Improvements, Options Menu (Ace3), Localization

 1.0 - Basic functionality (Thanks to Chatgpt)

-***Upcoming***
+**Upcoming:**

 1.0.2 Improvements

 - Timer locked in Position after reload